nicolaipre/python3-pjsip-memory-buffer/README.md

-# Python 3 PJSIP with memory buffers for audio streaming
+# [DEPRECATED]: Python 3 PJSIP with memory buffers for audio streaming

+**This project only partially works.
+Instead use:** [pjproject fork by malarinv - Branch: py37](https://github.com/malarinv/pjproject/tree/py37)

+---

 I have simply combined the following two libraries because I needed both in one.